Biology (BIOL)

 Satisfies: a university graduation requirement–senior capstone.

 Integrated Studies in Form and Function, or Integrated Studies in Microbial and Molecular Biology, or Integrated Studies in Ecology and Evolutionary Biology.
-See your major department advisor for the appropriate section number.
-A laboratory is included.
+Contact the major department advisor for the appropriate section number.
+Companion course to BIOL 490L.

 Satisfies: a university graduation requirement–senior capstone.

-This capstone course is specific to the Biotechnology Option.
+This capstone course is specific to Biotechnology.
 Integration of lecture and laboratory experience to culminate in research project.
-See your major department.
+Contact the major department.
+Companion course to BIOL 490AL.

 BIOL 490T.
 BIOLOGY EXIT EXAM.
 0 Credits.